You've been asked to determine the second lowest cost silver plan (SLCSP) for a group of ZIP codes.

 There are two additional CSV files in this directory besides

-We will want to compile your code from source and run it, so please include the complete instructions for doing so in a COMMENTS file.
+We'll want to compile your code from source and run it from a Unix-like command line, so please include the complete instructions for doing so in a COMMENTS file.